 The egg is the tricky part, and while a few times I had tasty results using cornstarch or extra nondairy milk, I finally hit the vegan cake batter blondies jackpot with a little help from aquafaba.
 If you’re not aware, aquafaba is the cooking liquid from beans and as an egg replacer in this blondie recipe, it yields the perfect chewy texture and crackly exterior.
 I mean just look at the pictures!

 I hope you give these vegan cake batter blondies a try (although, maybe just on special occasions 😀 – I’m not about to recommend eating boxed cake mix regularly).
 They truly taste like cake batter while having the perfect blondie texture.
 It will remind you of your lost funfetti days of old, that’s for sure.
 And don’t even get me started about the uncooked batter.
-Oh my goodness.
+Oh my goodness it’s tasty.

 Vegan Cake Batter Blondies